rehierl/html-outliner-spec/implementation-overview.md

 expression, the `parentSection` property holds a null reference, then the `outlineOwner` is the starting sectioning element.

+**TODO** - Consider subsections to be inner sections (a parent section contains all its subsections), or do sections have to be considered to be separate entities (comes after) that have some definition of "order"?
+Could a parent section "continue" after one of its subsections (Tower of Hanoi, a wood stack game)?

 The `heading` property holds a reference of the heading element that represents the section's heading.
-This property may hold a null reference, which will be the case when a sectioning element does not contain a single heading element (headings within inner sectioning elements excluded).
+It may hold a null reference, which will be the case when a sectioning element does not contain a single heading element (headings within inner sectioning elements excluded).
 The `heading` property corresponds with `Node.parentSection` property such that the expression `section.heading.parentSection` yields the same section reference.

 Note that the algorithm needs to distinguish the following three states: